Supervised Learning and the Finite-Temperature String Method for Computing Committor Functions and Reaction Rates: Theory and Algorithms

 where $\kappa_\alpha^\parallel$ and $\kappa_\alpha^\bot$ are the bias strengths for the parallel and transverse direction, respectively.
 To promote exploration of regions transverse to the path, the bias strengths are set such that $\kappa_\alpha^\bot< \kappa_\alpha^\parallel$.
 For sufficiently strong bias, this results in every replica exploring an oblate ellipsoidal region, where the center of the ellipsoid is located at node $\varphib^\alpha$, and its axis of rotation is parallel to the tangent vector $\* t^\alpha$.
 Note that a similar bias potential has also been used in Ref.~\cite{zinovjev2017} but defined with respect to a low-dimensional collective-variable space.

-The loss gradient $\nabla_{\thetab} \hat{L}$ needed for this algorithm can be computed with Eq.~\eqref{eq:basemethod_grad} and Eq.~\eqref{eq:expestimator} from the BKE--US method, using samples obtained from biased MD/MC simulations.
+The loss gradient $\nabla_{\thetab} \hat{L}$ needed for this algorithm can be computed with \cref{eq:basemethod_grad} and \cref{eq:expestimator} from the BKE--US method, using samples obtained from biased MD/MC simulations.
 As in the BKE--FTS(ME) method, there exists no feedback loop between the neural network and umbrella sampling because the bias potentials are based on the transition path, which remains static during training.
-This modification to the BKE--FTS(ME) method shall be referred to as the BKE--FTS(US) method, whose pseudocode is described in Algorithm~\ref{alg:baseftsus} (Fig.~\ref{fig:baseftsusmethod}).
-The algorithm shares similar advantages as the BKE--FTS(ME) method, as homogeneous sampling across the transition tube and overlap in configuration space is readily achieved for large enough bias strengths.
-Unlike the master-equation approach, the bias and variance in the re-weighting factors $z_\alpha$ and free-energies estimated from FEP is amenable to error analysis \citep{shirts2005comparison}.
-As shown later in Section~\ref{sec:lognorm}, we provide an error analysis of the estimated average loss function, and a procedure where the bias in the estimator can be removed, thereby enabling accurate estimation of reaction rates with smaller batch sizes.
+This modification to the BKE--FTS(ME) method shall be referred to as the BKE--FTS(US) method, whose pseudocode is described in Algorithm~\ref{alg:baseftsus} (\cref{fig:baseftsusmethod}).
+The algorithm shares similar advantages as the BKE--FTS(ME) method, since homogeneous sampling across the transition tube and overlap in configuration space is readily achieved for large enough bias strengths.
+Unlike the master-equation approach, the bias and variance in the reweighting factors $z_\alpha$ estimated from FEP are amenable to error analysis \citep{shirts2005comparison}.
+As shown later in \cref{sec:lognorm}, we provide an error analysis of the estimated average loss function, and a procedure where the bias in the estimator can be removed, thereby enabling accurate estimation of reaction rates with smaller batch sizes.